jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 atop his high throne, grimly watching the world for signs of the long foretold fimbulvetr (Mighty-winter) heralding the end of the world.

+#### The Nine Worlds
+Much confusion abounds concerning the relationship of the nine worlds and how they connect with one another.
+Although they are variously described as lands, realms and worlds in the eddas, the tales often contradict one another.
+In some stories the lands appear to be physically divided by rivers or mountain ranges whereas other tales indicate more magical separations, such as the rainbow bridge connecting Asgardr with Midgardr.

+No actual definition is provided here, save that Yggdrasil connects them all.
+For a fantasy Viking campaign it is recommended that Adventurers undertake spirit quests or utilise magical portals to reach the other realms, an elf-door in a hillside connecting to Alfheimr for example.
+For mythic campaigns it is probably better to have most of the realms physically connected so that heroes can surmount the barriers by wit and skill.

+For easier reference the nine realms of Norse cosmology are:

+* Nifelheimr – The land of ice and cold.
+* Muspelheimr – The land of smoke and fire.
+* Midgardr – Middle Earth where mankind resides.
+* Alfheimr – The land of the elves.
+* Svartalfaheimr – The land of the dwarfs.
+* Asgardr – The home of the warlike Æsir, reached only by the Bifrost Bridge.
+* Vanaheimr – The home of the Vanir, gods of fertility.
+* Jotunheimr – The land of the giants.
+* Niflehel – The land of the dead.

-Ragnarok
+### Ragnarok
 For the Vikings the cataclysmic battle of Ragnarok, twilight of the gods, has yet to happen.
 Although Odin knew that a great war would come, not even he could foretell the future.
 The Norns would not tell him what he desired, so in disguise he visited the wisest of all Volva who gave him this prophesy.

-Brothers will fight and kill each other, sisters' children will defile kinship.
+> Brothers will fight and kill each other,
+> sisters' children will defile kinship.
-It is harsh in the world, whoredom rife – an axe age, a sword age, shields are riven a wind age, a wolf age – before the world goes headlong.
+> It is harsh in the world, whoredom rife –
+> an axe age, a sword age, shields are riven
+> a wind age, a wolf age – before the world goes headlong.
-No man will have mercy on another
+> No man will have mercy on another

 After an eternity of chasing, the wolves Skoll and Hati will catch the chariots of Sol and Mani, devouring them.
 In the darkness that follows comes three years of terrible